How Do I Overcome Writer’s Block?

 This is how I overcame writers block today:

 And then there was a little voice that I almost ignored again, that said I would like to paint, rest and listen to music.
-That is because Tuesday is my day off, my day for connecting with my soul and tuning into what is working and what I would like to have happen.
+Now what you don’t know is that I am writing this on Tuesday and that is usually my day off.
+My day for connecting with my soul and tuning into what is working and what I would like to have happen and checking to see if anything has changed that means that I need to adjust my planned action.

-I realise now even from my picture I was wanting greater understanding of my direction and the green light that this was the right thing to be writing about.
+I realise now even from my picture I was wanting greater understanding of my direction and the green light would indicate that this was the right thing to be writing about.

-As I followed this line of thinking I discovered that when I am working which I was kind of doing today my critic ‘expects’ the writing to be focused and on point.
+As I followed this line of thinking I discovered that when I am writing for business my critic ‘expects’ the writing to be focused and on point.

-I learned that I have one word or one question to answer and I have a limited word count and a deadline.
-I also have a clear vision for my business that is up to date and I am clear on the direction I am taking the business.
+When I pondered what worked to keep me focused and point I usually have one word or one question to answer.
+I have set myself a limited word count, a limited time frame and a deadline.
+I also have a clear vision for my business that is up to date and I am clear on the direction I am taking the business and so I know this writing is aligned to the bigger picture.

-It is easy in every day life to hear lots of different information and not even be aware that we are processing how that impacts us.
-I realise now that my coaching session at 6am this morning had turned my thinking on its head.
+I realise now, that my coaching session at 6am that morning had turned my thinking on its head.
 Which is a good thing but I hadn’t got my head around how that was going to impact my vision for the business.
+And that was why my writing no longer felt aligned because I was aware that my business model was about to change and with it my message.

 A great reminder that before I start writing I need to set myself up for success by having absolute clarity and confidence in what I want from my day.

-If you are writing a book to build your business and you know your critic keeps holding you back do check out my book Manage Your Critic – From Overwhelm to Clarity in 7 Steps.
+Whether you are writing a book to build your business, growing a business or simple wanting to live your best life ever and you know your critic keeps holding you back, please do check out my book Manage Your Critic – From Overwhelm to Clarity in 7 Steps.

 I trust this article if useful and would love to know: